What is Negligent Security?

 - Knowledge of Risk: The property owner should have known about or reasonably should have known about the risk of harm.

-- Failure to Act: The property owner should have failed to implement adequate measures to prevent the foreseeable harm from occurring.
+- Failure to Act: The property owner should have failed to implement adequate measures to prevent foreseeable harm from occurring.

 - Lawful Presence: You should be lawfully present on the property at the time of the incident, whether as an invited guest, customer, or tenant.